Enhance international assignments with global mobility technology

-1. What is our international workforce headcount, and is it growing?If you have thousands of mobile employees to manage, you’re more likely to benefit from the latest high-end mobility technology than an organisation with just a handful of assignees.
+1. What is our international workforce headcount, and is it growing?If you have thousands of mobile employees to manage, you’re more likely to benefit from the latest high-end mobility technology than an organization with just a handful of assignees.

 2. What is the cost of an error compared to the cost of technology?Manual processes increase the likelihood of an expensive error, such as overpaying assignees or paying the wrong taxes — not to mention the embarrassment of backtracking and audits.
-And, assignees tend to compare notes, both within your organisation and their international enclaves, so total remuneration packages should be fair and competitive.
+And, assignees tend to compare notes, both within your organization and their international enclaves, so total remuneration packages should be fair and competitive.
 An investment in technology can pay for itself by avoiding costly errors and creating equitable packages that stand up to scrutiny.

-3. What is the ROI of our international assignment programme?International assignments can be several times more expensive than equivalent positions back home.
+3. What is the ROI of our international assignment program?International assignments can be several times more expensive than equivalent positions back home.
 Technology can provide objective, consistent data to support the costs and benefits of assignments.
 If you compute assignees’ compensation using an Excel spreadsheet that does not tie in to your HRIS system, you will be hard pressed to identify and justify total costs.

 4. How many types of assignees do you have?Technology can help you craft, articulate and maintain expatriate remuneration profiles tailored precisely to the goals of each assignment, making useful distinctions — for example, among skilled positions needed urgently to get a project underway in a new market versus developmental positions to train future leaders for senior roles.

 5. Are you tracking your assignees accurately?Assignees can be difficult to track.
-You may need better technology if you struggle to produce quick reports that share up-to-date, detailed information about each assignee, such as country of origin, where they and their dependants live, how long their visas are valid and which medical insurance covers them.
+You may need better technology if you struggle to produce quick reports that share up-to-date, detailed information about each assignee, such as country of origin, where they and their dependents live, how long their visas are valid and which medical insurance covers them.

 6. Are your assignees happy?A simple survey can gauge assignees’ satisfaction with their assignments — and help you determine whether an investment in mobility technology would improve employee engagement.